Simple and Honest Confidence Intervals in Nonparametric Regression: Comparison with other approaches

-The bandwidth $\hpt$ is intended to optimize RMSE at the function $f$ itself, so one may argue that evaluating the resulting minimax RMSE is an unfair comparison.
-However, the mean squared error performance of $\hat{T}_{p-1}(\hpt;k)$ at a given function $f$ can be bad even if the same function $f$ is used to calculate $\hpt$.
-For example, suppose that the support of $x_i$ is finite and contains the point of interest $x=0$.
-Consider the function $f(x)=x^{p+1}$ if $p$ is odd, or $f(x)=x^{p+2}$ if $p$ is even.
+Even though the bandwidth $\hpt$ is intended to optimize the RMSE at the function $f$ itself, its performance may be arbitrarily bad relative to $\hrmse$ at functions for which $f^{(p)}(0)$ is close to zero.
+For example, consider the function $f(x)=x^{p+1}$ if $p$ is odd, or $f(x)=x^{p+2}$ if $p$ is even.
 This is a smooth function with all derivatives bounded on the support of $x_i$.
 Since $f^{(p)}(0)=0$, $\hpt$ is infinite, and the resulting estimator is a global $p$th order polynomial least squares estimator.
-Its RMSE will be poor, since the estimator is not even consistent.
+Its RMSE will be poor, since the estimator is not even consistent.\footnote{To ensure consistency and finiteness of $\hpt$, it is standard to assume that $f^{(p)}\neq 0$.
+However, the RMSE can still be arbitrarily poor whenever the $p$th derivative is locally small, but non-zero, and large globally, such as when $f(x)=x^{p+1}+\eta x^{p}$ for $p$ odd and $f(x)=x^{p+2}+\eta x^{p}$ if $p$ is even, provided $\eta$ is sufficiently small.}

 To address this problem, plug-in bandwidths that estimate $\hpt$ include tuning parameters to prevent them from approaching infinity.
 The RMSE of the resulting estimator at such functions is then determined almost entirely by these tuning parameters.
 Furthermore, if one uses such a bandwidth as an input to an undersmoothed or bias-corrected CI, the coverage will be determined by these tuning parameters, and can be arbitrarily bad if the tuning parameters allow the bandwidth to be large.
-Indeed, we find in our Monte Carlo analysis in Section~\ref{monte_carlo_sec} that plug-in estimates of $\hpt$ used in practice can lead to very poor coverage even when used as a starting point for a bias-corrected or undersmoothed estimator.
+Indeed, we find in our Monte Carlo analysis in \Cref{monte_carlo_sec} that plug-in estimates of $\hpt$ used in practice can lead to very poor coverage even when used as a starting point for a bias-corrected or undersmoothed estimator.